emencia/Epaster/docs/usage.rst

 Note that Dr Dump can only manage app that it allready know in the used map, if you have some other packaged app or project's app that is not defined in the map you want to use, you have two choices :

-* Ask to a repository manager of Dr Dump to add your apps, for some *exotic* it will probably be refused;
+* Ask to a repository manager of Dr Dump to add your apps, for some *exotic* or uncommon apps it will probably be refused;
 * Download the map from the repository, embed it in your buildout project and give its path into the ``dependancies_map`` recipe variable so it will use it.

 The second one is the most easy and flexible, but you will have to manage yourself the map to keep it up-to-date with the original one.